 Did you know that 28% of Putnam County residents struggle to meet their basic daily needs?
 As unemployment and underemployment have increased from COVID-19, the problem of food insecurity has gotten worse.
 Demand at food pantries has increased, and more of our neighbors are trying to grow some of their own food at home.

-CCE Putnam is partnering with local food system agencies on a Planning Project to formalize our network and conduct a community food assessment.
-We will work closely with local residents and leaders to plan for long-term solutions to food insecurity.
-Our partners will build upon past successes by formalizing a Coalition through establishing a mission, vision, and decision-making process, and onboarding additional organizations and local community representatives.
+CCE Putnam partners with local food system agencies to formalize our network of emergency food providers, farms, and agency partners.
+As a coalition we will work closely with local residents and leaders to plan for long-term solutions to food insecurity.
+Our partners will build upon past successes by addressing needs identified in a USDA-NIFA Community Food Project needs assessment.

 The Coalition will serve as a collective impact network of practitioners and community members, whose actions and decisions will be guided by local residents.
-By utilizing an asset-based approach to our assessment and involving a diversity of stakeholders, we aim to create an environment where the community can lead and build long-term solutions to food insecurity.
-Potential outcomes include policy recommendations, infrastructure enhancement, community education, and workforce development.
+By utilizing an asset-based approach to address needs, involving a diversity of stakeholders, we aim to create an environment where the community can lead and build long-term solutions to food insecurity.